OdatNurd/OverrideAudit/README.md

 using options under the `Tools > OverrideAudit` sub-menu.
 The available commands
 are:

-### `OverrideAudit: Override Report` ###

-This will display a list of all packages for which there are overrides of any type, *simple* or *complete*.
-For each such package, a condensed version of the indicators from the Package Report are displayed, indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked.

-A package which is a *complete* override is indicated by text to this effect appearing next to it in the output line.

-Any *simple* overrides that a package has will be listed below it in the report.

 ### `OverrideAudit: Package Report` ###

 This will display a list of all packages currently installed in Sublime Text,